VikasCode365/MyFinanceApp/README.md

 It helps track expenses, set savings goals (like buying concert tickets), categorize spending, and offers smart money-saving tips and alerts—making budgeting simple, smart, and stress-free.

-## This project uses React , vite , Express , Monogodb technologies
+## This project uses MERN stack technologies

 Here are React modules we use
 PieChart, LineChart, BarChart: Containers for rendering pie, line, and bar charts respectively.